 In this section, the Review Committee is looking to understand the scope of your project (e.g., will you need copy editing service, images produced, amount of assistance needed from the program manager, etc.) so that the Committee can determine how much funding should be allocated to the necessary expenses.

 In the table below, please outline the proposed expenses and any financial and in-kind contributions secured from other sources for your project where applicable.
-Eligible expenses include areas such as: copy-editing, , development of Power Point slide deck, creation of media such as images and graphs, and hiring a student assistant to support the project
+Eligible expenses include areas such as: copy-editing, development of Power Point slide deck, creation of media such as images and graphs, and hiring a student assistant to support the project